dovecot/documentation/source/configuration_manual/mail_crypt_plugin.rst

 Unencrypted User Keys
 ^^^^^^^^^^^^^^^^^^^^^

-In this version of the folder keys mode, the users private key is stored unencrypted on the server.
+In this version of the folder keys mode, the user's private key is stored unencrypted on the server.

 Example config for folder keys with Maildir: